maitrithaker14/Application-Tracking-System/README.md

 # Application-Tracking-System

-##An applicant tracking system (ATS) is software for recruiters to track candidates throughout the recruiting and hiring process.
+## An applicant tracking system (ATS) is software for recruiters to track candidates throughout the recruiting and hiring process.
 It is a software that automates administrative tasks in recruitment and hiring.
 It enables faster interview scheduling, easier job advertising, optimized referrals, automated processes, and more.

 In that, the software includes many functionalities.
-These functionalities   are:
-	Login through admin.
+These functionalities   are: \n 	Login through admin. \n
-	Easy to manage things.
+	Easy to manage things. \n
-	Upload applicant’s resume.
+	Upload applicant’s resume.\n
-	Parse resume successfully.
+	Parse resume successfully.\n
-	Generate resume score as per qualities of the applicant.
-	Create jobs specific to domains and requirements.
-	Schedule interviews.
+	Generate resume score as per qualities of the applicant. \n 	Create jobs specific to domains and requirements. \n 	Schedule interviews. \n
-	Send emails and enjoy the hiring process.
+	Send emails and enjoy the hiring process. \n
 ![WhatsApp Image 2022-11-15 at 8 26 28 AM](https://user-images.githubusercontent.com/68602671/201817555-1c86f1fc-5254-4fdc-be44-6622e3d7b0c5.jpeg)
 ![WhatsApp Image 2022-11-15 at 8 26 54 AM](https://user-images.githubusercontent.com/68602671/201817594-814a5d44-4e7b-487e-8324-00bb8f50189f.jpeg)
 ![WhatsApp Image 2022-11-15 at 8 28 31 AM](https://user-images.githubusercontent.com/68602671/201817646-dd1cfd55-67a9-4e2d-90a8-5876e286e14f.jpeg)